nep-pack/NonlinearEigenproblems.jl/docs/src/movebc_tutorial.md

 \right)
 \begin{bmatrix}\psi(L_0)\\\psi'(L_0)\end{bmatrix}.
 ```
-By explicitly using [the hyperbolic functions formula matrix exponential of the antidiagonal
+By explicitly using [the hyperbolic functions formula for the matrix exponential of an antidiagonal
 two-by-two matrix](https://math.stackexchange.com/q/3030982) we obtain the relation
 ```math
 0=